eugeniop/blog/_posts/2020-05-11-Using-a-Watchdog-to-fix-all-issues.md

 ```

 If `loop()` is called, we are in business.
-If it isn't and the WDT is on, the CPU will be reset.
+If it isn't and the WDT is on, then the CPU resets.

 This is essentially a (very simple) cascading WDT.
 The first one is the RTC, the second the chip's actual WDT.